top of page

 In the End, Eliciting Is About Trust

-Start from what they know.
+Start with what they know.
+Then build, ask, nudge and reframe.

 Further Reading